-Dr. Foss is Associate Professor of Politics and Director of the Saint Vincent Center for Catholic Thought and Culture.
-Dr. Foss grew up in Colorado and Montana before going to Texas for college and graduate school.
+Jerome C. Foss is Professor of Politics and the Endowed Director of the Saint Vincent Center for Catholic Thought and Culture.
+Foss grew up in Colorado and Montana before going to Texas for college and graduate school.
 He earned his bachelor’s degree at the University of Dallas in Politics and his master’s and doctorate at Baylor University in Political Science.
 He has been at Saint Vincent since 2011.

-Dr. Foss has authored two books.
+Foss has authored two books.
 Most recently his Flannery O’Connor and the Perils of Governing by Tenderness was published by Lexington Press as part of its Literature and Politics Series.
 His earlier book is Constitutional Democracy and Judicial Supremacy: John Rawls and the Transformation of American Politics.
-Other recent publications include: